 The EU competition law framework has been influential in both countries’ reforms, prompting my interest in the wider field of EU health law and policy.

-There has been a growing body of literature by (mainly) lawyers and political scientists, sometimes writing together, and sometimes not, which has made it possible to speak of EU health law and policy as a subject in its own right.
 Dr Eleanor Brooks (University of Edinburgh) and I wanted to collaborate and try new approaches to expand the important work done so far and reflect changes in the EU’s approach, initially following the economic crisis.

 For the project we have each been able to try something new – notably, using a World Café format to explore research challenges at an early stage of the project, and more recently, ensuring contributions to our Health Economics, Policy and Law special issue (forthcoming 2020) were peer reviewed by a lawyer and a political scientist.